 EMS 136 Special Patients Provides an overview of the assessment and management of behavioral emergencies as they pertain to prehospital care.
-Topics include communication skills and crisis intervention, assessment and management of the adult and adolescent patient with behavioral emergencies, management of the violent patient, management of the suicidal patient, medical/legal considerations, abuse, special challenges, and chronic care patients are included.
+Topics include communication skills and crisis intervention, assessment and management of the adult and adolescent patient with behavioral emergencies, management of the violent patient, management of the suicidal patient, medical/legal considerations, and stress management.
+Life span, geriatrics, abuse, special challenges, and chronic care patients are included.